Fire Mage DPS Macros and Addons — Shadowlands 9.2

 Weak Auras

 Weak Auras is the most important AddOn for players seeking to master their class and take their gameplay to new heights.
 If you aspire to do any Mythic raiding, this is the most powerful tool in your kit.
-Weak Auras allows you to display helpful visuals cues anywhere on your screen, which enable you to play better.
-Most players use it to track their trinket procs, highlight on screen displays of their most important cooldowns, or track the timers of boss mechanics.
-It is highly customisable and makes keeping track of your procs and cooldowns effortless.
-The drawback of Weak Auras is that is has a bit of a learning curve and isn't the most user friendly.
-Weak Auras allows you to import other players data directly into their UI, however, and most players choose to simply import other people's Weak Auras rather than make their own.
+Weak Auras allow you to display helpful visual cues anywhere on your screen, which enables you to play better.
+Most players use it to track their trinket procs, highlight on-screen displays of their most important cooldowns, or track the timers of boss mechanics.
+It is highly customizable and makes keeping track of your procs and cooldowns effortless.
+The drawback of Weak Auras is that it has a bit of a learning curve and is not the most user-friendly.
+Weak Auras allow you to import other players' data directly into their UI, however, and most players choose to simply import other people's Weak Auras rather than make their own.
 Weak Auras can be used to create just about anything you can imagine, as it is a LUA scripting tool (essentially an AddOn that creates other AddOns, in-game).
 This is by far the most essential AddOn for players looking to step into Mythic raiding.

 Boss Mods

 Boss Mods are helpful pre-made timers that allow you to keep track of the noteworthy mechanics in any given encounter.
-Usually they come equipped with helpful prompts, visuals, and sounds to ensure you don't miss anything important.
+Usually, they come equipped with helpful prompts, visuals, and sounds to ensure you do not miss anything important.

 BigWigs Bossmods